sensu/sensu-docs/content/sensu-enterprise/3.3/guides/using-contact-routing.md

 If you've not already signed up for Sensu Enterprise, you can do so via [this link][1].

-In this guide we'll be using [Slack][2] and [Email][3] handlers for our demonstration.
+In this guide, we'll be using [Slack][2] and [Email][3] handlers.

-# Overview
+## Overview

-Every incident, outage or event has an ideal first responder.
-This can be either a team or individual with the knowledge to triage and address the issue.
-Sensu Enterprise contact routing makes it possible to assign checks to specific teams and/or individuals, reducing mean time to response and recovery (MTTR).
+Every incident, outage or event has an ideal first responder: a team or individual with the knowledge to triage and address the issue.
+Sensu Enterprise contact routing makes it possible to assign checks to specific teams and individuals, reducing mean time to response and recovery (MTTR).
 Contact routing works with all of the Sensu Enterprise third-party notification and metric integrations.